ba-st/Mole/docs/Mole.md

 In addition to the messages common to all graphs, undirected graphs also understand:

 - `degreeOf: aVertex`  The degree (or valency) of a vertex is the number of edges incident to the vertex.
-A special case is a self loop, which adds two to the degree.
+A special case is a self-loop, which adds two to the degree.
 - `edgesIncidentTo: aVertex`

 ## Directed Graph

 Directed graphs, graphs where all the edges are directed from one vertex to another, are modeled in `DirectedGraph`.
 A directed graph is sometimes called a digraph or a directed network.

-The easier way to create an directed graph it's to use the builder: `GraphBuilder` then request a directed graph using `buildDirected`.
+The easier way to create a directed graph it's to use `GraphBuilder` then request a directed graph using `buildDirected`.
 For example:
 ```smalltalk
 GraphBuilder new